Your Guide to Cardiac Catheterization

 What to Expect During the Procedure

-• During Cardiac Catheterization, you will be awake but may receive medication to help you relax.
+• During Cardiac Catheterization, you will receive moderate and local sedation.
 The insertion site will be numbed, so you should feel minimal discomfort.
 You may feel a warm sensation when the contrast dye is injected or a brief moment of discomfort when the catheter is being moved through your heart's chambers and vessels.
 The procedure typically lasts from 30 minutes to a few hours, depending on whether any additional interventions are performed.

 Pre-op Instructions

-• Fasting: You'll likely be asked to fast for 6 to 8 hours before the procedure to ensure your stomach is empty.
+• Fasting: You will be asked to fast for 8 hours before the procedure to ensure your stomach is empty.

-• Medication: Inform your doctor about all the medications and supplements you're taking.
+• Medication: Inform your physician about all the medications and supplements you are taking.
 You might need to adjust or temporarily stop certain medications, especially if they could affect blood clotting or interact with the procedure.

 • Preparation at Home: Shower using antibacterial soap the night before or the morning of your procedure to reduce the risk of infection.